DaoraDio/Fight-Lights-Pico/README.md

 - Create custom profiles
 - Select custom profiles during play
 - Add custom animations and play them when doing certain inputs
+- Log the amount of button presses for each button and the time your stick is plugged in

   ...and many more to come